-In several countries, the authorities would appear not to be fully aware of the limits which the instruments of regional cooperation they ratify inevitably impose on their national sovereignty.

-9 However, even though the perception the governments have of the costs and potential economic advantages of integration may play an important role, the pace of the regional integration process will ultimately depend on the political will and determination of Member.
-States.
+- 8 In several countries, the authorities would appear not to be fully aware of the limits which the instruments of regional cooperation they ratify inevitably impose on their national sovereignty. - 9 However, even though the perception the governments have of the costs and potential economic advantages of integration may play an important role, the pace of the regional integration process will ultimately depend on the political will and determination of Member States.
 The success of regional economic integration will also depend on the extent of support it gets from political leaders, administrative authorities, private sector operators, and society at large.
 It is for this reason that I have decided to look into the possibility of reorientating the Community programmes, to make them more effectively geared towards satisfying the needs of Member States by establishing a viable and credible economic and monetary union in West Africa.
 This necessarily demands greater synergy between ECOWAS integration programmes and national economic recovery programmes.
 To this end, plans are under way to review some of the ECOWAS cooperation instruments in order to make them more reflective of the national, regional and international economic environment.
-Priority must be given to building a regional market around the trade liberalisation scheme, the common external tariff and macroeconomic convergence within an integrated economic area.

-10 The continuous review and improvement of ECOWAS policies, instruments and procedures will constitute one of the key elements in the joint strategy for the promotion of economic cooperation between the Member States and the Executive Secretariat.
-Its huge geographical, demographic and economic potential, ECOWAS can succeed only if its Member States rally solidly behind the strategy and demonstrate the necessary political will.

-11 I should like, in this regard, to express my sincere gratitude to His Excellency, General Gnassingbe EYADEMA, President of the Togolese Republic and current Chairman of the ECOWAS Authority of Heads of State and Government, who has been working tirelessly towards the realisation of the Community objectives.

-12 My thanks also go to General Abdulsalami ABUBAKAR, former Head of State of the Federal Republic of Nigeria, for his immense elements of a more realistic and pragmatic regional integration strategy that would lay a solid foundation for economic growth, a prerequisite for durable democracy.
+Priority must be given to building a regional market around the trade liberalisation scheme, the common external tariff and macroeconomic convergence within an integrated economic area. - 10 The continuous review and improvement of ECOWAS policies, instruments and procedures will constitute one of the key elements in the joint strategy for the promotion of economic cooperation between the Member States and the Executive Secretariat.
+Its huge geographical, demographic and economic potential, ECOWAS can succeed only if its Member States rally solidly behind the strategy and demonstrate the necessary political will. - I should like, in this regard, to express my sincere gratitude to His Excellency, General Gnassingbe EYADEMA, President of the Togolese Republic and current Chairman of the ECOWAS Authority of Heads of State and Government, who has been working tirelessly towards the realisation of the Community objectives. - 12 My thanks also go to General Abdulsalami ABUBAKAR, former Head of State of the Federal Republic of Nigeria, for his immense contributions towards the success of our regional integration efforts.
+This is equally an auspicious moment for me to warmly congratulate General Olusegun OBASANJO for his success at the recent elections held in the Federal Republic of Nigeria.